 As head of the Karate Club Arrighi, Sensei is both a

-licensed Hanshi ( Master Teacher).
+licensed Hanshi ( Teacher of Masters).
 As such, she is the highest ranking

 woman and only woman Hanshi in the Shito-Ryu style.
 She